 Co-teaching is built on some of the work that has been done in the field of special education with teachers sharing classroom instruction effectively for the good of all students.
-It is based on seven strategies for sharing instruction in a classroom.
+It includes seven strategies for sharing instruction in a classroom.